roundedrectangles

 Method A

 From the cairo samples, modified.
-Gives a very nice shape but takes width and height only as guides.
+Gives a very nice shape but takes width and height only as guides, however width and height do not render properly and are affected by radius.

 def roundedrecA(self,cr,x,y,width,height,radius=5):